markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 The command `pwd` means "print working directory" ("print" in this context means "display to the screen") and lets you know which directory (aka folder) the terminal is currently in, or looking at.
 Typing `pwd` is like asking "Where am I?"

-If you want to see what's in this directory, you could navigate to it through your operating system's GUI (by clicking on folder icons, etc.), but since we're in the command line, let's try looking at the contents using another command: `ls`.
+To see what's in this directory, you could navigate to it through your operating system's GUI (by clicking on folder icons, etc.), but since we're in the command line, let's try looking at the contents using another command: `ls`.

 The `ls` command lists the files and folders within the current directory.
 It's like asking "What's here?"
-Some common folders you might see in your user directory are `Documents`, `Pictures`, `Music`, and `Desktop`.
+Some folders you might see in your user directory are `Documents`, `Pictures`, `Music`, and `Desktop`.

 Fun fact: the graphical "desktop" you see when your computer starts is this `Desktop` folder in your user directory!
-Let's "go" there now from the command line by typing the following commands, pressing Enter after each line:
+Let's "go" there now in the command line by typing the following commands, pressing Enter after each line:

 ```bash
 cd Desktop